JorjMcKie/Prime-numbers/README.md

 ## Features
 * Perform prime factorization of an integer.
 Returns a list of pairs `[p, e]`, where `p` is a prime and `e` its exponent.
-* return the smallest **prime** greater than a provided integer.
+* return the smallest **prime** greater than a given integer.
-* return the smallest **prime twin** greater than a provided number.
+* return the smallest **prime twin** greater than a given number.
+* return **count of primes** less or equal a given number (Pi function).
+* return **count of prime twins** less or equal a given number.
 * automatically stores new calculated prime numbers in an `array.array` of format "L" (unsigned long).
 * automatically saves the prime number array in a zip file, if new primes have been created in the current session.

 ## Dependencies
 Runs with Python 2 or 3.

 When **switching back from Python 3** to Python 2 an eventually existing primenumbers.zip file must be deleted first, because Python 2 does not support compression LZMA (which is automatically used if Python 3).

+When switching from Python 2 to Python 3, the next save of prime numbers will automatically use LZMA compression.

 ## Example Session